The White Cat (fairy tale): Analysis

+Origin

+The tale of The White Cat was a product of the salon culture of the late 17th and early 18th century France, a period of prolific literary production by female writers.

+Tale type

+The tale is classified in the Catalogue of French Folktales, by French scholars Paul Delarue and Marie-Louise Ténèze, as tale type 402, "La Chatte Blanche" ("The White Cat"), to which it also gives its name.
+In the international Aarne-Thompson-Uther Index, it is classified as tale type ATU 402, "The Animal Bride".

+Influence

 Folklorist Stith Thompson argued that the "Animal Bride" story was made popular by Mme. d'Aulnoy's literary opus and pointed that the tale type "maintain[ed] a clear and vigorous tradition in the folklore of all of Europe", with more than 300 versions collected.

-The tale of The White Cat was a product of the salon culture of the late 17th and early 18th century France, a period of prolific literary production by female writers.
+Similarly, Delarue and Théneze recognized the "evident influence" of d'Aulnoy's tale on French oral tradition, in at least eighteen of the recorded variants of their catalogue.

+Related tales

-French scholarship (e.g., Paul Delarue and Genevieve Massignon) noted that "many French versions" merge tale types ATU 310, "The Maiden in the Tower (Rapunzel)", with tale type ATU 402, "The Animal Bride".
+French scholarship (e.g., Paul Delarue and Genevieve Massignon) noted that "many French versions" merge tale type ATU 310, "The Maiden in the Tower (Rapunzel)", with tale type ATU 402, "The Animal Bride".

 Variants

 Rachel Harriette Busk collected a Tirolese variant, The Grave Prince and the Beneficent Cat, with many similarities to MMe. d'Aulnoy's tale.

 A Danish variant, Peter Humbug and the White Cat, was translated from the work of Svend Grundtvig.
+In this light, according to folklorist Reidar Thoralf Christiansen, of the 31 Danish versions known, they are "curiously uniform": they contain the "Cat-redaction", that is, the cat as the bride's form, which also appears in Eastern and Southern Sweden.
+However, he argued that this delevopment "may be independent" of d'Aulnoy's tale.

 American editor Horace Scudder wrote an abridged version of MMe. d'Aulnoy's tale in his work The Book of Fables and Folk Stories.

 In a Latvian fairy tale, The Palace of Cats, a lord has three sons, the older two smart ones and the third a simpleton.
 Seeing his sons fighting among themselves about who should inherit his properties, the lord decides to settle the dispute by ordering his sons to produce the most beautiful kerchief, the most beautiful wedding dress and the most beautiful bride.
 The simpleton is successful in all three tasks due to finding in the forest a palace of cats, its leader a white cat.
 The cat is, obviously, an enchanted princess, cursed into feline form.

+"The White Cat's Divorce" by American writer and editor Kelly Link was commissioned in 2018 by the Weatherspoon Art Museum, and features a billionaire father in place of a king.
+The story also appears in Link's 2023 collection White Cat, Black Dog.